Can Deep Neural Networks Predict Data Correlations from Column Names?: Comparing Prediction Methods

 \section{Comparing Prediction Methods}

-Our goal is to predict data correlations, based on column names.
-In this section, we compare different prediction methods in terms of their training time (if any) and output quality.
-We focus on pre-trained language models, based on the recently proposed Transformer architecture~\cite{Vaswani2017}.
+This section compares different prediction methods in terms of their training time (if any) and output quality.
+Most of them use pre-trained language models, based on the recently proposed Transformer architecture~\cite{Vaswani2017}.
 Such models achieve state of the art performance in a variety of NLP tasks~\cite{Howard2018}.
-Next, we describe all compared prediction methods.
-Afterwards, we present corresponding results.